 |Effects and edits cannot be applied while playing, recording or paused.
 If you are paused, Stop will happen automatically when you click on most menu items.|

 The most common editing actions such as Cut, Copy, Paste and Delete also have buttons in Edit Toolbar.
 Effects let you do things like boost the bass, change pitch or tempo, or remove noise in various ways.
 Find the correct effect to do what you want on the Index of Effects, Generators and Analyzers page.

-Audacity applies each edit to a selected area of the audio track or tracks.
-To select a particular area, click in the track and drag the shaded area with the mouse.
+Audacity applies each edit to a selected region of the audio track or tracks.
+To select a particular region, click in the track and drag the shaded area with the mouse.
 If no audio is selected, Audacity by default selects all the audio in the project window.

 The Tutorial Editing an Existing Audio File has more detailed information on how to edit audio.

 To apply an effect you need to first select some audio, then click on the effect you require from the Effect Menu, then make any parameter settings in the dialog box that you want and then press the button to apply the effect.
 Note that a few effects have no parameters that can be set and these are applied as soon as you click on them in the Effect Menu; An example is: Crossfade Tracks.